Skip to main content

 Back to Cloud Computing

-Infrastructure as a Service (IaaS) is a cloud computing model that delivers virtualized computing resources over the internet, including virtual machines, storage, networks, and operating systems.
-Unlike traditional on-premises infrastructure, IaaS operates on a pay-as-you-go basis, allowing organizations to provision and scale resources dynamically without purchasing physical hardware.
-Major providers include AWS (EC2, S3, VPC), Microsoft Azure (Virtual Machines, Blob Storage), and Google Cloud Platform (Compute Engine), each offering extensive global infrastructure spanning multiple regions and availability zones.
-The shared responsibility model defines clear boundaries: providers secure the underlying infrastructure while customers manage their data, applications, and access controls, making IaaS suitable for workloads ranging from development environments to enterprise production systems.
+Infrastructure as a Service (IaaS) is a cloud computing model that delivers virtualized computing resources over the internet — including virtual machines, storage, networks, and operating systems — without purchasing or managing physical hardware.
+Major providers (AWS, Microsoft Azure, Google Cloud Platform) offer extensive global infrastructure spanning multiple regions and availability zones, billed on a pay-as-you-go basis.
+The shared responsibility model defines the security boundary: providers secure the underlying physical infrastructure and hypervisor, while customers manage their operating systems, applications, data, and access controls.
+In 2026, IaaS has expanded well beyond basic VM hosting to encompass AI-optimized GPU compute (Gartner projects AI-optimized IaaS spending at $37.5 billion in 2026), confidential computing, sovereign cloud, and FinOps governance — making infrastructure decisions a strategic business differentiator.

 What This Cheat Sheet Covers